 6. Orbital sander

-If you’re using plywood panels, wood framing or other wood parts in your van build, then save yourself a ton of time on manually sanding the wood, and get an orbital sander.
+If you’re using plywood panels, wood framing or other wood parts in your DIY van build, then save yourself a ton of time on manually sanding the wood, and get an orbital sander.

 The cordless options are easy to use, although for any prolonged sanding periods you may prefer the corded option so the battery doesn’t die on you halfway through the task – in our experience the cordless sanders go through batteries much quicker than our other cordless power tools!

 7 & 8.
 For professional-looking wood cutting: Miter saw and table saw